 - Design Skills

-160 hours of studio practice is incorporated into the course.
-Students will produce a range of crafts items and will also have the opportunity to put on a craft exhibition.
+Studio practice, which is an integral part of the course, provides practical sessions allowing you to produce a range of craft items, and you will have the opportunity to put on a craft exhibition.

 The Career Guidance Counsellor in the College is available to advise students on the various progression options to Higher Education.
 Progression is available to IT Colleges through Higher Education Links CAO scheme.
 Examples include: